 Full Professor of Urban Planning at Politecnico in Milan, Boeri has been a guest professor at various universities, including Harvard University’s Graduate School of Design (GSD), the Strelka Institute in Moscow and the Berlage Institute in the Netherlands, the Ecole Politecnique Federale de Lausanne.

-Stefano Boeri has been recently appointed Director of a post-doctoral research program at the Tongji University in Shanghai, where he is developing an international research platform called Forest City Lab (FCL), a multidisciplinary lab exploring the future of the cities under the perspective of biodiversity and urban forestation, as an answer to the climate change crisis, with the support of the Italian Politecnico di Milano and of TU Braunschweig in Germany.
+Stefano Boeri has been recently appointed Director of a post-doctoral research program at the Tongji University in Shanghai, where he is developing an international research platform called Future City Lab (FCL), a multidisciplinary lab exploring the future of the cities under the perspective of biodiversity and urban forestation, as an answer to the climate change crisis, with the support of the Italian Politecnico di Milano and of TU Braunschweig in Germany.

 He was recently appointed to be part of the Scientific Board of the Galleria Degli Uffizi in Florence, Italy, a palace and Italian classical art museum, along with Davide Gasparotto, Senior Curator of Paintings Department at The J. Paul Getty Museum, and Carl Brandon Strehlke, Curator Emeritus of the Philadelphia Museum of Art.